()

 After breakfast you will travel to your third and final destination, the ‘pink city’ Jaipur, capital of Rajasthan.

-Once there, you’ll check in to your hotel (The Taj Jai Mahal Palace) and, after a little relaxation, begin your first tour, heading to the bustling bazaars of the city.
+Once there, you’ll check in to your hotel (The Taj Jai Mahal Palace) and, after ...Read All

 Explore Jaipur's Incredible Palaces